 Everybody finds guilty pleasure in talking about themselves.
 A fun, technically well-done quiz might get you tons of traffic. iHeartDogs.com (the name says it all) even keep a few quizzes pinned to the top of its blog page, you know, just in case you’re a serial clicker.

-Another thing is quizzes are surrounded with other super-enticing content like puppy videos that never let you leave the page.
+Another thing is quizzes are surrounded by other super-enticing content like puppy videos that never let you leave the page.
 Careful with cute content, though, puppies are not the cure for all.

 Tips on maintenance the products